William Lloyd Garrison: After abolition

-After the United States abolished slavery, Garrison announced in May 1865 that he would resign the presidency of the American Anti-Slavery Society and offered a resolution declaring victory in the struggle against slavery and dissolving the society.
-The resolution prompted a sharp debate, however, led by his long-time friend Wendell Phillips, who argued that the mission of the AAS was not fully completed until black Southerners gained full political and civil equality.
-Garrison maintained that while complete civil equality was vitally important, the special task of the AAS was at an end, and that the new task would best be handled by new organizations and new leadership.
+After the United States abolished slavery, Garrison announced in May 1865 that he would resign the presidency of the American Anti-Slavery Society (AASS) and offered a resolution declaring victory in the struggle against slavery and dissolving the society.
+The resolution prompted a sharp debate, however, led by his long-time friend Wendell Phillips, who argued that the mission of the AASS was not fully completed until black Southerners gained full political and civil equality.
+Garrison maintained that while complete civil equality was vitally important, the special task of the AASS was at an end, and that the new task would best be handled by new organizations and new leadership.
 With his long-time allies deeply divided, however, he was unable to muster the support he needed to carry the resolution, and it was defeated 118–48.
-Declaring that his "vocation as an Abolitionist, thank God, has ended," Garrison resigned the presidency and declined an appeal to continue.
-Returning home to Boston, he withdrew completely from the AAS and ended publication of The Liberator at the end of 1865.
-With Wendell Phillips at its head, the AAS continued to operate for five more years, until the ratification of the Fifteenth Amendment to the United States Constitution granted voting rights to black men.
-(According to Henry Mayer, Garrison was hurt by the rejection, and remained peeved for years; "as the cycle came around, always managed to tell someone that he was not going to the next set of [AAS] meetings" [594].)
+Declaring that his "vocation as an Abolitionist, thank God, has ended", Garrison resigned the presidency and declined an appeal to continue.
+Returning home to Boston, he withdrew completely from the AASS and ended publication of The Liberator at the end of 1865.
+With Wendell Phillips at its head, the AASS continued to operate for five more years, until the ratification of the Fifteenth Amendment to the United States Constitution granted voting rights to black men.
+(According to Henry Mayer, Garrison was hurt by the rejection and remained peeved for years; "as the cycle came around, always managed to tell someone that he was not going to the next set of [AASS] meetings" [594].)

-After his withdrawal from AAS and ending The Liberator, Garrison continued to participate in public reform movements.
+After his withdrawal from AASS and ending The Liberator, Garrison continued to participate in public reform movements.
 He supported the causes of civil rights for blacks and woman's rights, particularly the campaign for suffrage.
-He contributed columns on Reconstruction and civil rights for The Independent and The Boston Journal.
+He contributed columns on Reconstruction and civil rights for The Independent.

 In 1870, he became an associate editor of the women's suffrage newspaper, the Woman's Journal, along with Mary Livermore, Thomas Wentworth Higginson, Lucy Stone, and Henry B. Blackwell.
 He served as president of both the American Woman Suffrage Association (AWSA) and the Massachusetts Woman Suffrage Association.
 He was a major figure in New England's woman suffrage campaigns during the 1870s.

 In 1873, he healed his long estrangements from Frederick Douglass and Wendell Phillips, affectionately reuniting with them on the platform at an AWSA rally organized by Abby Kelly Foster and Lucy Stone on the one-hundredth anniversary of the Boston Tea Party.
 When Charles Sumner died in 1874, some Republicans suggested Garrison as a possible successor to his Senate seat; Garrison declined on grounds of his moral opposition to taking office.